seejohnrun/seejohnrun.github.io/_posts/2012-02-12-io-futures.markdown

 ---
 I ve been doing a bit of Io development in my spare time, and I wanted to bring forward a feature that really makes me happy.

-The feature is called  futures  and here s how it works:
+The feature is called  futures  and here's how it works:

 <pre>
 val := futureSend(